xyproto/orbiton/README.md

 * For some terminal emulators, if `o` is busy performing an operation, pressing `ctrl-s` may lock the terminal.
 Some terminal emulators, like `konsole`, can be configured to turn off this behavior.
 Press `ctrl-q` to unlock the terminal again (together with the unfortunate risk of quitting `o`).
 You can also use the `ctrl-o` menu for saving and quitting.
 * `o` may have issues with large files (of several MB+).
 For normal text files or source code files, this is a non-issue.
 * Middle-click pasting (instead of pasting with `ctrl-v`) may have issues with only pasting the first character.
-* `alacritty 0.5.0` has a bug that can make Alacritty crash when using `o`.
-Use `alacritty 0.6.0` or later to avoid this.
 * The smart indentation is not always smart.

 ## Hotkeys